aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 prehistoric design of each projectile point to construct a suite of `reference geometry` used to apply semilandmarks in a replicable manner.
-The result is a landmarking protocol that provides an improved characterisation of whole-object morphology that can be subset to analyse variability associated with specific *plan*, *profile*, and *cross-section* components.
+The result is a landmarking protocol that provides an improved characterisation of whole-object morphology, which can be subset to analyse variability associated with specific *plan*, *profile*, and *cross-section* components.
 It also provides those data points needed to investigate questions of *directional asymmetry*, differences in